StitchNet: Composing Neural Networks from Pre-Trained Fragments: Results

 \subsection{Reduction in Inference Computation}

-We now demonstrate how StitchNets significantly reduce inference-time computational requirements over traditional neural network training paradigms by studying StitchNet accuracy as a function of parameters.
+We now demonstrate how StitchNet significantly reduces inference-time computational requirements over traditional neural network training paradigms by studying StitchNet accuracy as a function of parameters.

-Figure~\ref{fig:accvscka} shows the resulting accuracy of the generated StitchNets as a function overall CKA score for each StitchNet and number of parameters (porportional to marker size) as a proxy for inference-time computation cost.
+Fig.~\ref{fig:accvsckamacs} shows the resulting accuracy of the generated StitchNets as a function of the overall CKA score (top) and Multiply-Accumulate Operations (MACs) (middle) for each generated StitchNet and the number of parameters (proportional to marker size) as a proxy for inference-time computation cost.
 We find a number of StitchNets outperform the pre-trained network while realizing significant computational savings.
-For example, StitchNet27 (denoted by a green star) achieves an accuracy of 0.86 with 3.59M parameters compared with the 0.70 accuracy of the pre-trained alexnet with 61.10M parameters.
-Therefore, StitchNet achieves a 22.8\% increase in accuracy with a 94.1\% reduction in number of parameters for the given task when compared with those of the pre-trained alexnet.
+For example, StitchNet27 (denoted by an orange star) achieves an accuracy of 0.86 with 3.6M parameters compared with the 0.70 accuracy of the pre-trained alexnet with 61.1M parameters.
+Therefore, StitchNet achieves a 16-point absolute increase in accuracy with a 94.1\% reduction in number of parameters for the given task when compared with those of the pre-trained alexnet.
+Similar trends hold in comparison of StitchNets with the other pre-trained models.
+Fig.~\ref{fig:stitchnets} shows the composition of some of these high-performing StitchNets, demonstrating the diversity in fragment use, ordering, and architectures.

-These crystallizes one of the core benefits of StitchNets: without any training, the method can discover networks that are personalized for the task, outperform the original pre-trained networks, and do so while significantly reducing inference-time compute requirements.
+These results crystallize one of the core benefits of StitchNet: without significant data and computation requirements of traditional training procedures, the method can discover networks that are personalized for the task, outperform the original pre-trained networks, and do so while significantly reducing inference-time compute requirements.
 This is due to the fact that these pre-trained networks are not trained to focus on these two specific classes, while our StitchNets are stitched together specifically for the task.
 In the next section, we will see that very little data is required for the stitching process.

-Additionally, we compare the StitchNets with the various off-the-shelf models, denoted by triangles.
-We find that the StitchNet generation process creates many different StitchNets that outperform the off-the-shelf models, many of which do so at reduced computational cost.
-Figure~\ref{fig:stitchnets} shows the composition of some of these high-performing StitchNets, demonstrating the diversity in fragment use, ordering, and architectures.